MohamedGamalBarghash/GMind-Documentation/Quest System Documentation.md

 ###### Retrieves a quest by its ID from the questMap dictionary.

 #### Parameters:
-- id: The ID of the quest to retrieve.
+- `id`: The ID of the quest to retrieve.
 #### Return:
 - quest: The quest associated with the provided ID.
 ``` c#